AleR111/logbooks/README.md

 an object with options is passed to it

 {

     name: name of the flag feature,

     on: the function that will work after the feature is enabled

-    of: a function that will work after the feature is turned off }
+    off: a function that will work after the feature is turned off

+}

 To automatically remove a feature, use the remove-feature.ts script,